jonathontoon/tweet-tray/README.md

 3. Setup the applications' dependencies by navigating to the `tweet-tray` directory and run `yarn install`.

 4. Before you can use all functions of Tweet Tray you'll need to create your own [Twitter OAuth Application](https://apps.twitter.com/app/new) to test.
 You don't need to set a callback URL, as Tweet Tray uses a mannually input Authorization code.

-Take the Consumer Key and Secret and update your local `config.js` file found under `app/utils`.
+After that, take the Consumer Key and Secret and update your local `config.js` file found under `app/utils`.

 5. After everything has been installed simply call `yarn dev` to run the development build.
 To run the production build you can call `yarn prestart` followed by `yarn start`.